lavatech321/Monitoring_Stack_App/README.md

-# Monitoring Stack Application Deployment (AWS EC2 + Docker Compose)
+# Full Stack Application with Monitoring & Observability (Prometheus + Jaeger)

 This project provisions an **Amazon Linux EC2 instance using Terraform** and automatically deploys a **full monitoring-enabled application stack** using Docker Compose.